 |Plan||Monthly billing||Annual billing||Saving|

-So, if you plan to use Toonly for a full year, you can save $228-$349 by simply opting for an annual payment over a pay monthly option.
+If you plan to use Toonly for a full year, you can save $228-$349 by simply opting for an annual payment over a pay monthly option.

 Is there a free trial of Toonly?